stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 on your machine.
-Note that there are many things to consider when looking at performance including (but not limited to); the compiler and compiler flags, the number of physical cores your particular CPU has, binding threads to cores, ensuring repeatable timings, and any other, competing activity on your machine.
+Note that there are many things to consider when looking at performance including (but not limited to); the compiler and compiler flags, the number of physical cores your particular CPU has, binding threads to cores, whether or not you're running inside a Virtual Machine, ensuring repeatable timings, and any other, competing activity on your machine.
 This is all well beyond the scope of this tutorial.

 ## 4. Improving Performance ##

+The next section is optional and so, depending on how much time you have, you may want to move on to the OpenACC part of this tutorial (../4_nemo_openacc).
+If you are interested but don't have much time then example solutions are provided in the `parallel_region_omp_trans.py` and `general_parallel_region_omp_trans.py` scripts in the `solutions` directory.

 If time allows then it is possible to improve upon the parallelisation achieved in the previous section by creating parallel regions containing